Drumming On Bamboo To Call A Phoenix

 2 drumming on bamboo to call a phoenix – Thomas Cleary, The Taoist I Ching, p 332

 About the Author: Monique Gaboury is a licensed acupuncturist, in Freeland, WA, specializing in Alchemical Acupuncture.
-She loves sharing her passion for natural healing at her clinic and through writing her blog ’Nourishing Change Through Connection’.
+She loves sharing her passion for natural healing at her clinic and through writing her blog ‘Re-membering Wholeness, Belonging and Kinship Through Changing Times’.